tmtsoftware/csw-python/README.md

 ## CSW Event Service

 The python API for the [CSW Event Service](https://tmtsoftware.github.io/csw/services/event.html) uses CBOR to serialize and deserialize events that are stored in Redis.
-Wrapper classes were added for convenience.
+Python wrapper classes were added for convenience.

-Note: It is not possible to publish *Float* or *Byte* values from python (Floats always come out as Doubles), however subscribing to any type works from Python.

 ## Installation